davitshahnazaryan3/IPBSD/README.md

 		    * that is max reinforcement ratio is exceeded and secion redimensioning is necessitated
 		    4. Estimate global hardening and fracturing ductility, peak to yield strength ratio, overstrength ratio - Detailing, Plasticity
 		    * perform iteration 3a if SPO shape characteristics vary (phase 3 to 4)

-todo: merge phase 5 and 6 into an iterative phase
 -> **Phase 5 - From Detailing to Global:**<br/>

         	1. Use the optimal solution and estimate Period based on cracked section properties of 4.3d - Detailing, CrossSection
         		a.
 Fundamental period
         		b.
 Verify that the period is within the bounds
-        	X. Estimate MAFC based on the new SPO, see if an iteration is needed, establish tolerance
+        	2. Estimate MAFC based on the new SPO, see if an iteration is needed, establish tolerance
-        	X. Check for conditions met, if non met, return to 3.1 and repeat until conditions are met - Detailing
+        	3. Check for conditions met, if non met, return to 3.1 and repeat until conditions are met - Detailing

--> ***Phase 6 - Modifications and Rerunning of Phases if necessary:***<br/>

-        	1.

 Note: *Iterations 1a and 1b are manual, while iterations 3a and 4a may be manual or automatic.*